Operations Terms and Definitions

-A BIM system is an extensive set of drawings, control systems, etc. that in total provide information about a building including the systems & equipment therein as well as mechanicals, architectural drawings, HVAC, MHE, bills of materials, control systems, dashboard status, etc.
+A building information modeling (BIM) system is an extensive set of drawings, control systems, etc. that in total provide information about a building including the systems & equipment therein as well as mechanicals, architectural drawings, HVAC, MHE, bills of materials, control systems, dashboard status, etc

 Golden weight refers to a weight that the system learns is a case of “N” items of product.
 Once this golden weight is known by the system, one item can be scanned, the entire case can be placed into the tote, and the system will recognize this as a full case with correct item count.

 A brand of ‘smart glasses’ consisting of an optical head-mounted display designed in the shape of a pair of glasses.
 It was developed by X (previously Google X) with the mission of producing a ubiquitous computer.